kennethmanhonglee/meowdium/README.md

 * Creating the dynamic delete and edit buttons
-  * The process of implementing all of the dynamic features was challenging, though it was particularly difficult to create buttons that dynamically edited and delted content, requiring complex interactions between the front and back ends.
+  * The process of implementing all of the dynamic features was challenging, though it was particularly difficult to create buttons that dynamically edited and deleted content, requiring complex interactions between the front and back ends.
 Accessing data from the backend to utilize when manipulating the DOM required code that sometimes felt overly long or roundabout.
 We found the it necessary, and very helpful, to dynamically